 Getting there:

-Cnr King and Flinders Street, Melbourne, VIC 2000
+Corner King and Flinders Street, Melbourne

 Melbourne Aquarium Antarctica exhibit, penguin with Angela; photo: (c) Ali Kayn 2009